 In many ways, the town first known as Knox’s Corners is the quintessential California city.
-It hardly ever rains, the temperature hardly ever deviates from short-sleeves weather, and after a population explosion in the 1960s through the 1980s, the growth rate has leveled off since the 1990s.
+It hardly ever rains, the temperature hardly ever deviates from short-sleeve weather, and after a population explosion in the 1960s through the 1980s, the growth rate has leveled off since the 1990s.
 By almost all accounts, El Cajon is a city on the upswing and one of the better places to live in central San Diego County.
 From humble beginnings, the city of El Cajon now boasts a population of almost 100,000 and is the sixth largest city in San Diego County.

 How Our Personal Injury Attorneys Can Help